Hot Cocoa Cookies

 So she did.

-I couldn’t have been older than 10 or 12, but I remember standing next to the stovetop as she carefully explained the method to her madness.
+I couldn’t have been older than 10 or 12, but I remember standing next to the stovetop as she carefully explained the method.
 She measured milk and cream into a large saucepan before adding some cocoa powder, sugar, cinnamon sticks and vanilla.

 Then we stood around, chatting while we waited for the cocoa to simmer, even though we all know a watchpot never boils.
 And then when it did simmer, we let it go for a long while, making sure it never boiled or bubbled over.